Setting Up for Success

 THROUGH THE CARES ACT

 ERAP funds are available to assist people who are being evicted or who are at-risk of being evicted with rental and utility assistance.
 It is a program designed to assist households affected by the COVID-19 crisis.

-Due to the volume of first-time requests for rental and utilities assistance, applications will not be accepted for second or third requests until the needs of those requesting first-time assistance are met.
+Due to the volume of requests for rental and utility assistance, applications are only being accepted for first-time assistance at this time.
 If you have already received assistance and continue to experience hardship, please click the link for a list of other available resources.